Best Colleges for Music in the US

 6. Yale School of Music (New Haven, CT)

-The Yale School of Music is a graduate program that is highly competitive to get into, and admitted students can attend tuition-free thanks to a recent $100,000,000.00 endowment.
-The program is considered one of the best in the country, with acclaimed faculty members, such as composer Martin Bresnick, clarinetist David Shifrin, and cellist Aldo Parisot.
+The Yale School of Music is one of the best graduate music programs that is highly competitive to get into, and admitted students can attend tuition-free thanks to a recent $100,000,000.00 endowment.
+The program is considered one of the best in the country, with acclaimed faculty members such as composer Martin Bresnick, clarinetist David Shifrin, and cellist Aldo Parisot.

 Many of Yale's students go on to achieve professional success in the music industry and are well-connected due to the school's proximity to New York.
 In fact, Yale has a significant number of active alumni in professional music positions worldwide.
 If you're considering graduate school in music, the Yale School of Music is worth checking out.